johnamdickson/portfolio-project-3/README.md

   - To be able to leave feedback on the app.
 <br><br>
 - Site Administrator Goals:
-  - To give users the options to access historical weather, weather forecasts and have the option to create, read, update and delete feedback.
+  - To give users the options to access historical weather, weather forecasts and have the option to create, read, update and delete (CRUD) feedback.
+  - To present data in as colourful a format as possible within the constraints of the terminal.
   - To create an application using Python with clean, resuable and commented code, utilising atomic functionality and OOP where appropriate.
   - To handle any potential errors appropriately.
   - To maintain secrecy of API key for weather data provider.